Protect Your Kids from Environmental Toxins; Strive for a Healthy Home

 If you live in a home built before 1978 – the year lead paint was banned – chances are there are layers of lead paint on your walls, windows or any other painted surfaces inside or outside.
 Even the smallest levels of lead exposure from paint chips or lead dust caused when you open and shut those windows or have deteriorated lead painted surfaces can irreversibly affect a child’s development, according to the Centers for Disease Control.

 Children can easily ingest household lead because it exists in paint chips, tap water, dust, and even in your soil outdoors.
-Lead poisoning has been shown to cause autism, ADHD, brain damage, lower IQs, and a host of other physical and mental problems.
+Lead poisoning has been shown to cause autism-like symptoms, ADHD, brain damage, lower IQs, and a host of other physical and mental problems.

 Poor Indoor Air Quality